oet808/TeaSupTool/README.md

 can import.

 **Background**: I just finished preparing for the mid-term exam when all classes were called off.
-So now I need to get the exams question online. but converting multiple choice questions from a word document into Blackboard content seems to be a tedious click and drop with copy/paste.
+So now I need to get the exams question online.
+But converting multiple choice questions from a Word document into Blackboard content seems to be a tedious task with click and drop +
+copy/paste.
 The other option is to put the question and answers into a spreadsheet table (a plain text with tabs).
 Since neither option looked too exciting to me, I wanted to get a little Python support for myself to start the process of putting my quizzes, and at least